nuke-build/nuke/docs/index.md

             </div>
             <div class="media-body">
               <h3>Clean DSL</h3>
-              Resulting build code reads fluent and natural.
+              Your build code will be fluent and natural.
 Also thanks to static imports.
             </div>
           </div>
         </div>